-HOW WE LEVEL UP OUR IMMUNE SYSTEM
+HOW WE LEVEL UP Design by SALLY HUANG OUR IMMUNE SYSTEM

 Even though it may not seem like it, our human body is capable of fighting against a variety of diseases.
 Thanks to our immune system, a complex series of mechanisms in our body that fights against infections and unsafe foreign substances, we are able to continue living after having a mild cold and fever.